 The Elected Members involved in reviewing Treasury Management have previously received training outside of formal reports and briefing papers.
-To strengthen the role of Members and to supplement their understanding, it is planned to deliver a further briefing/training session during the year for Members.
+To strengthen the role of Members and to supplement their understanding, it is planned to deliver a further briefing/training session during 2020.